Tony Romo: 2009 season

-Romo led the Cowboys to a 34–21 win over the Tampa Bay Buccaneers in their season opener.
-He completed 16 of his 27 passes for a then-career-high 353 yards along with three touchdowns.

-Romo and the Cowboys were defeated in week 2 against the New York Giants in the Cowboys home opener at their new Cowboys Stadium.
-Romo completed 13 of 29 passes for 127 yards and one touchdown.
-He also threw three interceptions, one of which was returned for a touchdown for the Giants.
+During the season-opening 34–21 road victory over the Tampa Bay Buccaneers in their season opener, Romo completed 16-of-27 passes for a then-career-high 353 yards and three touchdowns.
+In the next game against the New York Giants, he completed 13-of-29 passes for 127 yards, a touchdown, and three interceptions (one of which was returned for a touchdown for the Giants) while also rushing for a three-yard touchdown during a narrow 33–31 loss.

-In a Week 13 road game against the division rival New York Giants, Romo passed for a career-high 392 yards, along with three touchdown passes.
-He completed a career-high 41 passes in the 31–24 setback.

-After several kicks were missed by kicker Nick Folk due to bad holds by punter Mat McBriar, Romo resumed holding duties for the first time since the 2006 in their 13th game of the season, versus the San Diego Chargers.

-In Week 15, Romo led the Cowboys to a win against an undefeated team late in the season for the second time in his career.
-On December 19, 2009, he defeated the 13–0 New Orleans Saints at New Orleans, throwing for 312 yards and one touchdown.
+During a Week 13 31–24 road loss to the Giants, Romo threw for a career-high 392 yards and three touchdowns.
+In the next game against the San Diego Chargers, Romo resumed holding duties for the first time since 2006 after several kicks were missed by kicker Nick Folk due to bad holds by punter Mat McBriar.
+The following week, Romo led the Cowboys to a win against an undefeated team late in the season for the second time in his career.
+The Cowboys defeated the 13–0 New Orleans Saints 24–17 on the road as Romo threw for 312 yards and a touchdown.
 He earned NFC Offensive Player of the Month for December.

 Romo finished the 2009 season as the first quarterback in team history to take every snap for a full season.
-He also passed his own mark for single season passing yardage, with 4,483 yards, and became the first Cowboys quarterback to throw more than 20 touchdowns and fewer than ten interceptions in a season.
-His eight 300 yard games was also a team record, surpassing his own record from 2007.
-His 1.6% interception percentage tied a team record, and his career interception percentage became the lowest in franchise history.
+He also passed his own mark for single season passing yardage, with 4,483 yards, and became the first Cowboys quarterback to throw more than 20 touchdowns and fewer than 10 interceptions in a season.
+Romo's eight 300-yard games were also a team record, surpassing his own record from 2007.
+Romo's 1.6% interception percentage tied a team record, and his career interception percentage became the lowest in franchise history.

-The Dallas Cowboys became the NFC East division champions with their season finale shutout of the Philadelphia Eagles, the second division title in Romo's three full seasons as the starting quarterback.
+The Cowboys became the NFC East division champions with their season finale 24–0 shutout over the Philadelphia Eagles, the second division title in Romo's three full seasons as the starting quarterback.
 Romo was named to the Pro Bowl for the third time in his career.

-Romo had a 104.9 passer rating in a 34–14 win over the Philadelphia Eagles in the Wild Card Round of the playoffs, earning the first playoff win in 13 years for the Cowboys, and his own first career post-season win.
-However, the following week in the Divisional Round against the number two seed Minnesota Vikings, Romo had three fumbles (losing two), an interception and was sacked six times in the 34–3 loss.
+Romo had 244 passing yards and two touchdowns for a 104.9 passer rating during a 34–14 victory over the Philadelphia Eagles in the Wild Card Round of the playoffs, earning the first playoff win in 13 years for the Cowboys, and his own first career postseason victory.
+However, the following week in the Divisional Round against the #2-seed Minnesota Vikings, Romo threw for 198 yards and an interception while also fumbling thrice (losing two of them) and being sacked six times during the 34–3 blowout road loss.